bexter89/bexter89/README.md

 - 👋 Hi, I’m @bexter89
 - 👀 I’m interested in transitioning careers and becoing a full-stack engineer.
 I have a background in graphic design and studio art.
-- 🌱 I’m currently learning JavaScript!
 - 💞️ I’m looking to collaborate on projects to practice coding.
-- 📫 You can email me at rebekah.eden@me.com to collaborate!
+- 📫 You can email me at rebekah.cruz702@gmail.com to collaborate!

 <!---
 bexter89/bexter89 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.